 Divinity War Worlds: Dayal

 Dayali are born with red skin impervious to flame.
 Even their eyes are unaffected by smoke and fire.
-But those adaptations were far less intimidating than the twin horns that grow from a Dayali's head and their sting-tipped prehensile tail.
+But those adaptations were far less intimidating than the twin horns that grow from a Dayali's head and their sting-tipped tail.

 On Dayal, order is enforced by those with the will to control.
-But the repressed sub-classes of Dayal were easily seduce by ASP's promises of wealth and technology.
+Unsurprisingly, the repressed sub-classes of Dayal were easily seduced by ASP's promises of wealth and technology.
 However, those offers have never granted Dayali access to higher levels of influence within ASP.
 A few disgruntled Dayali have even joined the Believers.
 Believers and ASP alike find Dayali to be dangerous and difficult, although they have more in common with humans than any other race.

 Though it seems unlikely, Dayali may be far more spiritual than their appearance suggests.
 But what causes only horror at first glance, may someday be the sting that saves your soul.
 For when a Dayali is the enemy of your enemy, you have no greater ally.